 Regular maintenance of air conditioning units, plumbing systems, and other sources of moisture and potential toxic mold contamination also could help to protect you against the potential health hazard.

 If your home or place of work knowingly or unknowingly houses toxic mold, it can you to suffer a serious respiratory illness.
-A medical diagnosis from a specialist could help to show that you are suffering from an illness that is commonly associated with toxic mold exposure.
+A medical diagnosis from a specialist could help to show that you are suffering from an illness that is commonly associated with mold exposure.

 You would need to show the likely source of the toxic mold exposure to initiate a claim for damages.
 A known flooding event, leaking plumbing, or similar sources of moisture indoors could help to build a strong case against an offending property owner.